Do you want to learn how to bench press, or learn how to bench better? If so, this guide will teach you everything you need to know.

 Your pecs originate on your clavicle and on the edge of your sternum and your ribcage.
 The fibers originating on your clavicle are your “upper pecs,” which can help a lot with shoulder flexion.
 The fibers originating on your sternum and ribcage are your “lower pecs” – the majority of the muscle – which are primarily horizontal flexors.
 All of your pec fibers insert on the front of your humerus, on the lateral lip of the intertubercular groove.

 Your triceps are your only elbow extensors.
 As the name implies, your triceps have three heads.
 Two of them – the lateral head and the middle head – originate on the back of your humerus, while the medial head (the long head) originates on the scapulae.
 All three insert on the olecranon process of the elbow.
-The two heads that originate on the humerus only perform elbow flexion, while the long head can also aid in shoulder extension.
+The two heads that originate on the humerus only perform elbow extension, while the long head can also aid in shoulder extension.

 Your anterior deltoids are your primary shoulder flexor.
 They originate on the lateral third of your clavicle and insert, along with your other deltoids, on the side of your humerus on the deltoid tuberosity.